 Anyone with aspirations for climbing the corporate ladder knows that the best advice comes from insiders at the top, and Cynthia Brinkley has occupied the top rungs at some of the largest and most-established companies for more than a quarter-century.
 At 11 a.m.
-Wednesday, April 17, in Graham Chapel, Brinkley shared her experiences at AT&T and most recently, General Motors.
+Wednesday, April 17, in Graham Chapel, Brinkley will share her experiences at AT&T and most recently, General Motors.

 Her talk, “The View From HQ: Thoughts on Corporate Leadership, Past, Present and Future,” also served as the annual Adele Chomeau Starbird Lecture, sponsored by the Women’s Society of Washington University.